CyrilJl/TimeFiller/docs/source/index.rst

 ``timefiller`` relies heavily on `scikit-learn <https://scikit-learn.org/stable/>`_ for the learning process and uses `optimask <https://optimask.readthedocs.io/en/latest/index.html>`_ to create NaN-free train and predict matrices for the estimator.

+For each column requiring imputation, the algorithm differentiates between rows with valid data and those with missing values.
+For rows with missing data, it identifies the available sets of other columns (features).
+For each set, OptiMask is called to train the chosen sklearn estimator on the largest possible submatrix without any NaNs.
+This process can become computationally expensive if the available sets of features vary greatly or occur infrequently.
+In such cases, multiple calls to OptiMask and repeated fitting and predicting using the estimator may be necessary.

+One important point to keep in mind is that within a single column, two different rows (timestamps) may be imputed using different estimators (regressors), each trained on distinct sets of columns (covariate features) and samples (rows/timestamps).